Jail

 JID # and Booking #

-(This can be obtained from the FSO website by use of the inmate locator)
+(This can be obtained from the FSO website by use of the incarcerated person locator)

 P.O.
 Box 872